ncatlab/nlab-content/pages/4/2/2/0/224/content.md

 By far the most widely-used examples are $G = \mathbb{Z}$ and $G = \mathbb{N}$.
 Indeed, the term _graded vector space_ is often used to mean a $G$-graded vector space with one of these choices of $G$.
 The case $G = \mathbb{Z}/2$ is also important: a $\mathbb{Z}/2$-graded vector space is also called a [[supervector space]].
 However, in this case one often uses a different braiding on $Vect^G$, one which uses the [[ring]] structure of $\mathbb{N}$; see [Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Super_vector_space#The_category_of_super_vector_spaces).

+More generally, one can consider the category of [[grMod|graded modules over a graded ring]].

 ### Explicit definition

 Let $G$ be a [[set]] with [[decidable equality]].
 Then, given a [[commutative ring]] $R$ (usually a [[field]] $F$), a **$G$-graded $R$-module** is an $R$-[[module]] $V$ (usually a [[vector space]] $V$) with a binary function $\langle - \rangle_{(-)}: V \times G \to V$ called the **grade projection operator** such that